hervegirod/voskjavafork/README.md

 # voskjavafork
 A fork of the Vosk Java wrapper.
 The vosk project is at https://github.com/alphacep/vosk-api

 Note that the C source code is unchanged.
 This fork only change the Java wrapper (which is the reason why I did not fork the whole project on github).
-The Java code fork is beginning from the 0.3.29 version of the Java code and the 0.3.27 version for the dlls.

 For more information about the vosk project, go to: https://alphacephei.com/vosk/

 # Changes
 The changes from the original project are:
+## 0.3.27.2
+The Java code fork is beginning from the 0.3.29 version of the Java code and the 0.3.27 version for the dlls.
+The changes from the original project are:
 * changing the way the libraries are loaded.
 The initial way was a little cumbersome.
 This one is simpler
 * don't distribute  the dlls inside the jar file.
 Now it is necessary to specify the directory to use for the native libraries
-* distribute the livrary with the JNA libraries
+* distribute the library with the JNA libraries
 * port the Sphynx mechanism to handle microphone input
 * add new enum states for the log level

+## 0.3.30.1
+* Use the 0.3.30 version of the vosk project
+* Add the support for several methods which were added in the 0.3.30 of vosk

 # Models
 Ready-to-use vosk models are available at https://alphacephei.com/vosk/models.
 The default model directpry only contains